Oscar Wilde: Debut in society

 After graduation from Oxford, Wilde returned to Dublin, where he met again Florence Balcombe, a childhood sweetheart.
 She became engaged to Bram Stoker and they married in 1878.
-Wilde was disappointed but stoic: he wrote to her, remembering "the two sweet years – the sweetest years of all my youth" during which they had been close.
+Wilde was disappointed but stoic.
+He wrote to Balcombe remembering; "the two sweet years – the sweetest years of all my youth" during which they had been close.
 He also stated his intention to "return to England, probably for good".
 This he did in 1878, only briefly visiting Ireland twice after that.

 Unsure of his next step, Wilde wrote to various acquaintances enquiring about Classics positions at Oxford or Cambridge.
 The Rise of Historical Criticism was his submission for the Chancellor's Essay prize of 1879, which, though no longer a student, he was still eligible to enter.
-Its subject, "Historical Criticism among the Ancients" seemed ready-made for Wilde – with both his skill in composition and ancient learning – but he struggled to find his voice with the long, flat, scholarly style.
+Its subject, "Historical Criticism among the Ancients" seemed ready-made for Wilde – with both his skill in composition and ancient learning – but he struggled to find his voice in the long, flat, scholarly style.
 Unusually, no prize was awarded that year.

 With the last of his inheritance from the sale of his father's houses, he set himself up as a bachelor in London.
 The 1881 British Census listed Wilde as a boarder at 1 (now 44) Tite Street, Chelsea, where Frank Miles, a society painter, was the head of the household.

-Celebrated in London’s high society, Lillie Langtry was introduced to Wilde at Frank Miles studio in 1877.
-The most glamorous woman in England, Langtry assumed great importance to Wilde during his early years in London, and they remained close friends for many years, with Wilde tutoring her in Latin and later encouraging her to pursue acting.
+Lillie Langtry was introduced to Wilde at Frank Miles' studio in 1877.
+The most glamorous woman in England, Langtry assumed great importance to Wilde during his early years in London and they remained close friends for many years; he tutored her in Latin and later encouraged her to pursue acting.
 She wrote in her autobiography that he "possessed a remarkably fascinating and compelling personality", and "the cleverness of his remarks received added value from his manner of delivering them."